 We note that the calculation of two-loop k\"{a}hlerian effective potential can be carried out with help of matrix superpropagator (\ref{grematg}).
 The results are given in \cite{my2,my5}.

 Now let us consider some phenomenological applications of the theory characterized by the action (\ref{genact}).
-Let us suppose that the column vector $\vec{\Phi}$ describes two superfield: light (massless) $\phi$ and heavy $\Phi$, $\vec{\Phi}=\left( \right)$.
-We calculate for this case one-loop effective action and eliminate heavy superfields with use of effective equations of motion.
+Let us suppose that the column vector $\vec{\Phi}$ describes two superfields: the light (massless) one $\phi$ and the heavy one $\Phi$, $\vec{\Phi}=\left( \right)$.
+For this case, we find the one-loop effective action and eliminate heavy superfields with use of effective equations of motion.
 As a result we arrive at the effective action of light superfields.
-There is a decoupling theorem \cite{Collins,Syma} according to which this effective action after redefining of parameters (fields, masses, coupling) can be expressed in the form of a sum of effective action of the theory obtained from initial one by putting heavy fields to zero and terms proportional to different powers of $\frac{1}{M}$ where $M$ is mass of heavy superfield (which in the case under consideration is put, by fenomenological reasons, to be equal to $M_{String}$ \cite{Cvet,my5}).
+There is a decoupling theorem \cite{Collins,Syma} according to which this effective action after redefining of parameters, such as fields, masses, couplings, can be expressed in the form of a sum of effective action of the theory obtained from initial one by putting heavy fields to zero and terms proportional to different powers of $\frac{1}{M}$ where $M$ is mass of heavy superfield (which in the case under consideration is put, by phenomenological reasons, to be equal to $M_{String}$ \cite{Cvet,my5}).